sindresorhus/file-type/readme.md

 A custom detector is a function that allows specifying custom detection mechanisms.

-A single detector or a list of detectors can be provided as argument for filetype detection methods.
+An iterable of detectors can be provided as argument for filetype detection methods.

-The detectors are called after the default detections in the provided order.
+The detectors are called before the default detections in the provided order.

 Custom detectors can be used to add new FileTypeResults or to modify return behaviour of existing FileTypeResult detections.
-For the latter, specific FileTypeResults can be identified via the fileType argument.

 If the detector returns `undefined`, the `tokenizer.position` should be 0 (unless it's a stream).
 That allows other detectors to parse the file.